mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Reset Primal and Dual Values
-Users retain the flexibility to reset initial primal and dual values to their default configurations at any juncture.
-This can be accomplished by utilizing the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles extracted from the `PowerSystem` type, employing the [`setInitialPoint!`](@ref setInitialPoint!(::AcOptimalPowerFlow)) function:
+Users can reset initial primal and dual values to their default configurations at any time.
+This can be done using the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles extracted from the `PowerSystem` type, with the [`setInitialPoint!`](@ref setInitialPoint!(::AcOptimalPowerFlow)) function:
 ```@example acopf
 setInitialPoint!(analysis)
 nothing # hide